Flight Data Providers

 Please do not:

-Transit Chaser may include features such as slower default refresh intervals, session pauses, fallback logic, browser-direct requests, warnings, or temporary provider disablement to reduce unnecessary load on third-party services.
+Transit Chaser may include features such as controlled refresh intervals, session pauses, backend routing, warnings, or temporary provider disablement to reduce unnecessary load on third-party services.

 9. Accuracy and Availability